HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Method

 We extend the analysis to our heat loss (\Cref{eq:heat_loss}).
 The gradient flow is

 This is exactly the heat equation, and is known to be stable.
 We can further verify the stability by applying Fourier transform to both sides:

 This analysis reveals that the original process $h(\bm{x}, t)$ converges over time and remains stable.
 Due to the constraint $|u| = -\ln(h) / \lambda$, the term $|u(\bm{x}, t)|$ also converges during the optimization process.
 Since $u$ is continuous, it converges as well.

-Based on this analysis, we have demonstrated that our method exhibits greater stability compared to the eikonal equation in both the spatial and temporal domains.
+Thus, our method exhibits greater spatial and temporal stability compared to the eikonal equation.